The Political Quarterly

-The following notes set out some general editorial principles.
+The following sets out some general editorial principles and basic style notes.
 A more detailed style document is available on request from the Assistant Editor, whose address is at the end of these notes.
 You may also, of course, refer to articles already published by The Political Quarterly for examples of style.

-The Political Quarterly publishes articles on issues of public policy on the basis of knowledge of the most authoritative sources and expert opinions.
+The Political Quarterly publishes articles on politics and public policy on the basis of knowledge of the most authoritative sources and expert opinions.
 We do not set out sources or authorities in detail, nor aim to be technical or narrowly academic; rather, we intend to continue the journal’s tradition of publishing jargon-free articles written in plain English that are nevertheless challenging, intellectually demanding and innovative.
-A typical PQ article will discuss issues of practical importance, or offer background material or basic speculation that is directly relevant to these issues.
+A typical PQ article will discuss issues of contemporary importance, or offer background material and analysis that is directly relevant to these issues.

-The journal contains various types of article, but most submitted papers will be of the standard length of around 5,000 words for inclusion in the main body of the journal.
+The journal contains various types of article, but most papers when submitted should be of the standard length of approximately 5,000 words for inclusion in the main body of the journal.
 However, the editors may occasionally make exceptions to this.
-Other types of article – such as those in themed groups or in the Reports and Surveys section – are normally commissioned separately.
+Other types of article – such as those in themed groups (Special Issues) or in the Reports and Surveys section – are normally commissioned separately.
 Reviews are normally commissioned by the Literary Editor, Donald Sassoon, to whom all books for review must be sent (email@example.com).

 Submission of articles

-Submissions should be sent as an email attachment in Microsoft Word, WordPerfect, Openoffice.org or .rtf formats.
-If you prefer another wordprocessor or file format we can probably accommodate it, but please contact the Assistant Editor or Editorial Assistant first (details at the end of these notes).
-Whatever wordprocessor you use, please do not add elaborate formatting or decoration to your file—we have to strip it all out again during editing.
+Submissions should be sent as an email attachment in Microsoft Word, OpenOffice or .rtf formats.
+Whatever software you use, please do not add elaborate formatting or decoration to your file—we have to strip it all out again during editing.

-We do not normally publish articles longer than 5,000 words.
+We do not normally publish articles longer than 5,000 words (including notes).
 If your piece is longer or much shorter than this, please contact us at the address below.
-We also ask for a 150 word abstract and six keywords for all published articles, as these are vital for online searching.
+We also ask for a 150-word abstract and six keywords for all published articles, as these are vital for online searching.

-The journal pays modest amounts to all contributors.
-The payments are based on a standard scale related to the length and nature of the material, and are sent from our publisher’s finance department once the issue is published.
+The journal pays modest fees to all contributors.
+The payments are based on a standard scale related to the length and nature of the material and are sent via the Managing Editor once the issue is published.
 Payments are in your home currency unless you request otherwise.

-You will receive PDF proofs and you may make minor adjustments at this stage, but please avoid substantial rewriting unless you have agreed this with the Assistant Editor.
-Contributors are asked to return corrections to the copy-editor or other indicated person as soon as possible, and normally within five days of receipt.
+You will receive PDF proofs from the publisher and you may make minor adjustments at this stage, but please avoid substantial rewriting unless you have agreed this with the Assistant Editor.
+Contributors are asked to return corrections to the Managing Editor or other indicated person as soon as possible, and normally within five days of receipt.

 Notes and references

 Notes should contain bibliographical information only and must not be substantive notes.
-Please use as few notes as possible, and certainly no more than twelve.
-This reflects PQ’s ethos of publishing jargon-free articles in plain English, as stated at the beginning of these notes: ‘We do not set out sources or authorities in detail, nor aim to be technical or narrowly academic’.
+Please use as few notes as possible, and certainly no more than twenty.
+This reflects PQ’s ethos of publishing jargon free articles in plain English, as stated at the beginning of these notes: ‘We do not set out sources or authorities in detail, nor aim to be technical or narrowly academic’.

-Set out notes in a double spaced list at the end of the article, not at the foot of the typescript pages – that is, as endnotes not footnotes.
-If you submit an article with more than twelve footnotes, the editors normally ask you to reduce the number or will make cuts themselves, or may even reject the article.
+Set out notes as double-spaced footnotes numbered 1, 2, 3 etc. If you submit an article with more than twenty footnotes, the editors normally ask you to reduce the number or will make cuts themselves, or may even reject the article.

-These bibliographical notes, if any, which will be printed as a list of endnotes after the article, should include at least the following information:
+These bibliographical notes, if any, should include at least the following information:

 For books or other free-standing publications: author, including forename(s) or initials(s) first, full title of work, place of publication, name of publisher, date of publication.

 For periodical articles: full name of author, title of article, title of periodical, year of publication, page numbers of article, web address/URL and date accessed.

 Capitalisation, spelling, hyphenation, punctuation